TouK/nussknacker/docs/scenarios_authoring/AggregatesInTimeWindows.md

 ![alt_text](img/tumblingWindow.png "tumbling-window")

-### Daily windows
+### Offset
-If window length is equal to exactly **full number of days**, windows are aligned to start at 00:00:00 in Timezone of application (Flink).
-If your deployment lays in different timezone then business time you are using, it is possible to override to which timezone daily windows should be aligned using configuration.
-For more details please see [docs](../installation_configuration_guide/model/Flink.md#configuring-timezone-for-tumbling-aggregate-time-windows)
+Tumbling windows are aligned according to UTC time by default.
+It is possible to configure offset to change that, but please be aware that it is global configuration.
+For more details please see [docs](../installation_configuration_guide/model/Flink.md#configuring-offset-for-tumbling-aggregate-time-windows)

 ## Sliding-window